Join the Million Mani Club!

 | Jake Moore | Michigan | 1M 2025 |

 Below is Dan Gussin’s story of his unexpected ordeal with a rare cancer that began a year ago in September 2024.
-It’s sequential so the latest installment marking the first anniversary of his journey is at the bottom of the page.
+It’s sequential so the latest installment is at the bottom of the page.
 Dan, please know that we’re all wishing you well and praying for your well-being and for the recovery of your health as soon as possible.

 From Dan Gussin of NYC, Losar 2025: